-Students have the option to provide this information through the Disclosure of Private Mental Health Information Contact Form (https://cm.maxient.com/reportingform.php?SaintXavierUniv&layout_id=11).
+Students have the option to provide this information through the Disclosure of Private Mental Health Information Contact Form

+(https://sxu.medicatconnect.com/note.aspx?formid=7137&id=13).

 Students are given the option to rescind their authorization at any time and may also change their designated person at any time through accessing the online form.
 Students who want to make changes to their authorization must revisit and complete the online form with the updated information.
-Saint Xavier University will reserve the right under certain circumstances as allowed by law to contact parents/ guardians or the proper authorities in the event of an emergency that will protect the student's life or the lives of others.
+Saint Xavier University will reserve the right under certain circumstances as allowed by law to contact parents/ quardians or the proper authorities in the event of an emergency that will protect the student's life or the lives of others.